elzaguillot/simugo/README.md

 ### Installation

 This package requires biomaRt to be installed first.
-Then can directly install the package from github using `devtools`.
+Then you can directly install the package from github using `devtools`.

 ```
 source("https://bioconductor.org/biocLite.R")